RATING★ 4.1

 The Narrative Arc & Core Premise

-Debuting in 1964, Batman Dracula represents a sophisticated intersection of artistic ambition and genre-defining elements within the Thriller, Drama category.
+Batman Dracula, a standout production of 1964, meticulously weaves its narrative threads through the Thriller, Drama landscape, offering a cinematic experience that is as challenging as it is rewarding.
 The primary thematic concern of the film is an investigation into Batman Dracula is a 1964 black and white American film produced and directed by Andy Warhol, without the permission of DC Comics.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Thriller, Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Batman Dracula is a 1964 black and white American film produced and directed by Andy Warhol, without the permission of DC Comics.
 The film was screened only at Warhol's art exhibits.
 A fan of the Batman series, Warhol made the movie as a homage.
 Batman Dracula is considered to be the first film featuring a blatantly campy Batman.
 The film was thought to have been lost until scenes from it were shown at some length in the documentary Jack Smith and the Destruction of Atlantis."